Calling all adventurous cyclists! Have you thought about taking a cycling trip to Europe?

 Any gifts you purchase for family and friends may need to be mailed home so you can continue to travel lightly on your bike.

 The Baltic-Adriatic biking route clocks in at 1,274 km and passes by two European seas.

 You'll cross through six countries cycling this route, including Slovenia, Croatia, Czechia, Italy, Poland, and Austria.

-Once you hit Czechia, you can vist the Holy Trinity Column in Olomouc, a UNESCO site.
+Once you hit Czechia, you can visit the Holy Trinity Column in Olomouc, a UNESCO site.

-The Austrian portion will be an easy ride as well, as you travel through spas and wineries offering relaxing breaks between cycling legs.
+The Austrian portion will also be easy as you travel through spas and wineries offering relaxing breaks between cycling legs.

 This story was brought to you in partnership with YesCycling.

 Alek Asaduryan is the founder of YesCycling.com and has been riding bikes and in the cycling industry since 1991.

 - G Adventures for small group tours.